elabftw/elabftw/doc/faq.rst

 Is this system stable ?
 Can I trust my data with it ?
 -----------------------------------------------------

-It's still in beta, but you can already start using it.
 New features are added very often and they don't break what exists already.
 However, having an automated :ref:`backup <backup>` strategy is mandatory in order to be sure **nothing will be lost**.

 Being able to do backups is yet another advantage over paper (you can't backup paper !).